dmh247365/node_jsnad/README.md

 #### **10.1 - Kinds of Errors**
 Errors occur when something hasn't gone as expected, generally errors can fall into one of two broad groups:
 * **1 - Operational errors -** Occur while the program is doing a task ie, ie network failure.
-* **2 - Deveolper errors -** Is where we have made a mistake, ie a invalid input, we should be notified so we can fix it.
+* **2 - Developer errors -** Is where we have made a mistake, ie a invalid input, we should be notified so we can fix it.

 An **error in JavaScript is an object**, now if we then **thrown** that error it becomes an **exception**.